GoogleCloudPlatform/bank-of-anthos/README.md

 - [Development](/docs/development.md) to learn how to run and develop this app locally.
 - [Environments](/docs/environments.md) to learn how to deploy on non-GKE clusters.
-- [Workload Identity](/docs/workload-identity.md) to learn how to set-up Workload Identity.
+- [Workload Identity](/docs/workload-identity.md) to learn how to set up Workload Identity.
-- [CI/CD pipeline](/docs/ci-cd-pipeline.md) to learn details about and how to set-up the CI/CD pipeline.
+- [CI/CD pipeline](/docs/ci-cd-pipeline.md) to learn details about and how to set up the CI/CD pipeline.
 - [Troubleshooting](/docs/troubleshooting.md) to learn how to resolve common problems.

 ## Demos featuring Bank of Anthos